brineylab/abutils/docs/source/tools/clustering.rst

 clustering
 =====================

-The primary clustering function is ``abutils.tl.cluster``, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
+The primary clustering function is ``abutils.tl.cluster()``, which can cluster sequences using CD-HIT_, VSEARCH_, or MMseqs2_.
+By default, the clustering function will use CD-HIT for inputs with fewer than 1000 sequences or MMseqs2 for inputs with 1000 or more sequences, but this can be overridden in cases where a different clustering algorithm is desired.

 ``abutils.tl.cluster`` can accept a variety of inputs, including: